Wag62987/Blue_Crown/README.md

 # BlueCrown

-**BlueCrown** is a Classroom Management System built using **Spring Boot** and **MySQL**.
+**BlueCrown** is a Classroom Management System built using **Spring Boot** and **MongoDB**.
 It allows for creating classrooms, uploading notes, and managing enrollment in a structured and secure environment.

 ---